Internectio/Locuscraft/README.md

 1. **A central internet community.** Locuscraft is a means for all internet users in the world to browse, sort, rate, and review websites and information on the internet.
 2. **A home for the individual internet user.** Locuscraft is also a means for individual users to personalize their internet experience, based on their own goals and interests, through a central, customized, user internet profile.

 We live in a world of corporations where money runs everything, and whomever has the most money has the most control.
 Control over our opinions, what we buy, what our values our.
 It's time we make our own decisions.
 The world may be run by corporations, but the internet can be run by us.
-Locuscraft is the solution I bring to you.
+Locuscraft is the solution.

 There have already been great strides in the internet world with websites like Wikipedia, Reddit, and Khan Academy to name a few.
 Locuscraft builds on their example.
 Open source, no ads - period, an honest and user centered privacy policy, user reviews of everything on the internet, opinion polls... on everything, guides... on everything, collaboration on anything, incredible ease of use, unlimited individual personalization of profiles.
 Locuscraft can be - and will be - a website of the internet users, by the internet users, and for the internet users.

 Locuscraft's motto is "Learn.
 Build.
 Share." because this is what humans do (or should do).
 We learn, we use that knowledge to build something, we share our knowledge and creations to make the world better.
 In our incorporated world everything is jacked up.
 We learn what's in a select fews' best interests, we build what's in their interest, and we don't share unless people pay.
-Well we can change the status quo if we work together.
-Let's set an example with Locuscraft.
+Well we can change the status quo if we work together on Locuscraft.

 By the way, you may be wondering why it's called "Locuscraft".
 This is partially a result of me finding a suitable domain space, but it has a meaning too.
 Locus means a place, a center, a focus.
 To craft is to build.
 Therefore Locuscraft a single place to bring everyone together and build something together.
 I also wanted it to sound like a game, because Locuscraft is going to be entertaining as hell I promise you.